zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 Before diving into solutions, let’s look at some common challenges in "traditional” code review processes:

+### 1. Manual Checks Are Tedious
-- **Manual Checks Are Tedious:** Reviewers often find themselves bogged down by minor style issues or syntax nits, making it harder to focus on the actual logic.
+Reviewers often find themselves bogged down by minor style issues or syntax nits, making it harder to focus on the actual logic.

+### 2. Review Quality Is Inconsistent
-- **Review Quality Is Inconsistent:** Different reviewers may focus on different aspects, which can lead to inconsistent standards across the codebase.
+Different reviewers may focus on different aspects, which can lead to inconsistent standards across the codebase.

+### 3. Important Details Get Missed
-- **Important Details Get Missed:** Manual reviews may not always catch edge cases, especially if the reviewer is unfamiliar with certain code sections.
+Manual reviews may not always catch edge cases, especially if the reviewer is unfamiliar with certain code sections.

+### 4. Focus Gets Diverted
-- **Focus Gets Diverted:** Time spent on minor issues reduces the focus on essential aspects like performance, architecture, or potential scaling issues.
+Time spent on minor issues reduces the focus on essential aspects like performance, architecture, or potential scaling issues.

 ---